Blind (2011 film): Plot

 A missing person case involving a female university student and the victim in a hit and run case appears to be related.
 Detectives look for a witness.

-Min Soo-ah used to be a promising cadet at the police academy but after a horrific car accident which killed her surrogate brother Dong-hyun and caused her to lose her eyesight, her police career ended.
-Soo-ah reveals to Detective Jo at the police station that on the night of the hit and run case she was picked up by a taxi cab driver.
+Min Soo-ah used to be a promising cadet at the police academy.
+However, a horrific car accident which killed her fellow orphanage "brother' Dong-hyun caused her to lose her eyesight totally by retinal damage (her eyes look outwardly normal).
+Then her police career ended, supposedly not because of her blindness but because she left training and cuffed her brother to the car against procedure, which contributed to his death.

+Soo-ah reveals to Detective Jo at the police station that on the night of the hit and run case, she was picked up by a taxi cab driver.
 Soo-ah believes the taxi driver may be the perpetrator of the crimes.
 Initially, Detective Jo doesn't take Soo-ah's claims seriously because she is blind, but when Soo-ah displays her acute senses, the detective starts to believe her.

 Detective Jo and Soo-ah then work together to find the taxi cab driver, but all their leads turn up empty.
 Then another witness comes forward, Kwon Gi-seob.
 Gi-seob is a motorcycle delivery boy who claims to have also witnessed the hit and run incident.
 Gi-seob emphatically states that the car in question was not a taxi cab, but rather an imported sedan.
+Soo-ah realizes it must have been a hatchback because of the distinctive sound of the passenger rear window opening.

-Meanwhile, Soo-ah finds herself being stalked by a mysterious man who turns out to be the killer, gynecologist Myung-jin.
+Meanwhile, Soo-ah finds herself being stalked by a mysterious man who turns out to be the killer, gynecologist Dr Choi Myung-jin.
 Soo-ah, while in the car with him, remembered that he had a strong scent, he had a watch on his right hand, and he gave her an iced coffee drink in a glass can.
 While in the car with him, they hit a bump while in an argument.
-The body of the dead university student rolls out of the trunk and Myung-jin gets out to examine it.
+The body of the dead university student rolls out of the trunk and Dr Choi gets out to examine it.
 When Soo-ah goes out as well to inspect the damage done, he claims that he hit a dog, but she reasons with him, starting another fight.
 He leaves her in the rain when another car comes.
-The reason why she was in the car with him is because she needed a ride back from visiting the orphanage she used to grow up in.
+The reason she was in the car with him is because she mistook him for a taxi driver.